WenxiaoZhou/Notes/README.md

 # Notes-Sharing
-This repository consists notes in Statistics field and my learning path for data analyst.
+I want to share some notes that I have learned as a student in statistics major, but also in my way to become a good data analyst.

+Please feel free to make comments and communicate with me.